A Short History of Star Trek

 Abrams movies 2009-2017

-"Star Trek", as the new movie is simply titled, is completed in summer 2008, but the release date is postponed from Christmas 2008 to May 2009.
+The new movie by J.J.
+Abrams is simply titled "Star Trek".
+It is completed in summer 2008, but the release date is postponed from Christmas 2008 to May 2009.
 In November 2008 it becomes clear that "Star Trek" is set in a persistent parallel timeline, effectively rebooting the franchise.
-This, as well as some design decisions, leads to controversies in the fan community.
+This, as well as some weird design decisions, leads to controversies in the fan community.
 But it also sparks new interest in the franchise, also in the mainstream media.
 "Star Trek" wins an Oscar for best make-up and receives rave reviews from most critics, who praise Abrams's directing and the actors' performances almost unanimously.
 However, not only fans have issues with the lacking substance of the story and with the countless plot holes of what is supposed to be a popcorn movie the in first place.

 In the years after "Beyond", there are repeated announcements that a new movie with the cast around Chris Pine as Captain Kirk is going into production.
 A persistent rumor is that Chris Hemsworth is supposed to reappear as Kirk's father.
 Directors are nominated and then withdrawn.
-Even Quentin Tarantino is in talks with Paramount at some point, without a clue what the story will be about except that it will be R-rated.
-As of 2023, there is no sign that there could be a movie any time soon.
+Even Quentin Tarantino is in talks with Paramount at some point, without him having a clue what the story could be about except that it will be R-rated.
+As of 2024, there are yet more new announcements but no real sign that there could be a movie any time soon.

 The Emperor's New Cloak